MurdoMaclachlan/ToR-Repost-Collection/generic/whichButton/whichbutton.md

 ---

-[*Image of two red buttons on white slabs, all on a light blue panel, and the background is a darker blue.
+[*Image of two red buttons on white slabs; both on a light blue panel, and the background is a darker blue.
 The buttons have the text below.*]

-unhealthy obsess over not transitioning earlier
+{___replaceme___}

 <or>

-focus on transitioning
+{___replaceme___}

 ---

 [*Image of a masculine person with light skin and red hair.
 They have sweat streaming down their face, and they are wearing a red shirt, and have prominent muscles.
-They have white gloves on and is using a white napkin to wipe off the sweat.*]
+They have white gloves on and are using a white napkin to wipe the sweat off of their face.*]

 ---